 Getting lots of whole foods—vegetables, fruits, protein, and healthy fats—during the holiday season will ultimately set you up for success.
 Eating healthy whole foods, the majority of the time will make eating cookies easier both mentally and physically.
 Center your meals around some high quality protein, vegetables (especially the dark green leafy kind) and healthy fats.
 Keeping the sugar to a minimum between cookies will help you bounce back more quickly.

 The holidays can be a really hard time of year for those of us with health and weight loss goals.
 If you know that you struggle during the holiday season, reach out for support now.
-A health coach is a wonderful partner to have during the holidays to lift you up, hold you
+A health coach is a wonderful partner to have during the holidays to lift you up, hold you accountable and to support you to make healthy choices for yourself most of the time.

 Now that you have these 5 tips, you’ll definitely feel better about eating those cookies this holiday season.
 Don’t forget to eat lots of whole foods, to be mindful, and most importantly, to enjoy yourself.